lihanshen/evt4j/README.md

 By instantiate an `Api` instance, you will be able to use it to interact with the specified remote node.

-Please refer to [ApiExample.java](src/main/java/io/everitoken/sdk/java/example/ApiExample.java) in our [example package](src/main/java/io/everitoken/sdk/java/example/) for detailed code examples.
+> Refer to [ApiExample.java](src/main/java/io/everitoken/sdk/java/example/ApiExample.java) in our [example package](src/main/java/io/everitoken/sdk/java/example/) for detailed code examples.

 ## Action usage

 An **Action** in an instruction to perform a given task on everiToken public chain.
 In order to send **Action**, the workflow is to:

-Please check [example package](src/main/java/io/everitoken/sdk/java/example/) for more code examples of each **Action**.

 1. construct the given action locally
 2. instantiate an `TransactionService` to push the action (or actions) to the chain

+> Refer to [example package](src/main/java/io/everitoken/sdk/java/example/) for more code examples of each **Action**.

 <details>
 <summary>Here is the code example showing how to create a domain on everiToken public chain</summary>